IsabelleDesle/VirtualGlobeTrotter/Team project.md

 FROM FRIDAY presentation and documents, user manual and installation guide, retrospective.
 P2P due on evening Tuesday. . look at the assignments

-Monday installation guide.
-On Monday at Markebekestraat, and Tuesday.
+Functional analysis this weekend adjust and add (ids) Monday installation guide.
+On Monday and Tuesday at Markebekestraat